Phil Bourque: Playing career

 Bourque left the NHL after the 1995–96 season.
 He played with the IHL's Chicago Wolves for one season, and then spent three seasons playing in Germany before retiring following the 1999–2000 season.

-Bourque currently works as the color commentator alongside Mike Lange for Penguins radio broadcasts.
-Bourque is lovingly known by Penguins faithful as the Ol' Two-Niner, his Penguins jersey number.
+Bourque works as the color commentator alongside Josh Getzof for Penguins radio broadcasts.
 Bourque's final segment of the Penguins pre-game broadcasts is known as "Two Minutes with the Ol' Two-Niner." in which Bourque interviews a player, coach, or personality relevant to the upcoming game.

 Bourque earned a spot in the hearts of many Penguins fans when he remarked at the victory celebration of Pittsburgh's first Stanley Cup title in 1991 by saying "What do you say we take this thing out on the river and party all summer"!
 He was referring to taking the Stanley Cup with him on any number of outdoor activities offered by Pittsburgh's three main rivers.

 In his NHL career, Bourque appeared in 477 games.
 He scored 88 goals and added 111 assists.
 He also appeared in 56 playoff games, scoring 13 goals and recording 12 assists.
 He also represented the United States at the 1994 Men's World Ice Hockey Championships.

 In October 2019, Bourque released his book "If These Walls Could Talk: Pittsburgh Penguins," where he shares his stories from both his playing and broadcasting careers with the Penguins organization.